 Ohio Advance Directive Form

-An Ohio advance directive conveys a principal’s requests regarding their end-of-life treatment and hospice care.
-It guides healthcare staff on whether to administer life-prolonging procedures and identifies the person authorized to consent to medical treatments on the principal’s behalf.
+An Ohio advance directive conveys a principal’s requests regarding their end-of-life treatment and names a health care agent.
+It guides medical staff on whether to administer life-prolonging procedures, and it identifies the person authorized to consent to medical treatments on the principal’s behalf when they can no longer make decisions for themselves.

 Ohio Advance Directive Form

-An Ohio advance directive conveys a principal’s requests regarding their end-of-life treatment and hospice care.
-It guides healthcare staff on whether to administer life-prolonging procedures and identifies the person authorized to consent to medical treatments on the principal’s behalf.
+An Ohio advance directive conveys a principal’s requests regarding their end-of-life treatment and names a health care agent.
+It guides medical staff on whether to administer life-prolonging procedures, and it identifies the person authorized to consent to medical treatments on the principal’s behalf when they can no longer make decisions for themselves.

-An Ohio advance directive conveys a principal’s requests regarding their end-of-life treatment and hospice care.
-It guides healthcare staff on whether to administer life-prolonging procedures and identifies the person authorized to consent to medical treatments on the principal’s behalf.
+An Ohio advance directive conveys a principal’s requests regarding their end-of-life treatment and names a health care agent.
+It guides medical staff on whether to administer life-prolonging procedures, and it identifies the person authorized to consent to medical treatments on the principal’s behalf when they can no longer make decisions for themselves.

 1. Home »